vkrajnak/lux-s3-public/README.md

 ```
 where `mynewreward.yaml` is your custom reward config located in your own `$LUX_IO_DIR/configs/env/reward` directory.

-Logging a training with Neptune logging is enabled by
+Logging a training with Neptune logging is disabled by default and can be enabled by
 ``` bash
 python scripts/ff_ppo.py logger.use_neptune=true
 ```
+In order for this to work, you need to set up your API key as an environment variable and specify your neptune project in `configs/logger/default.yaml`.

 For training, you can preallocate 95% (instead of default 75%) of your GPU memory:
 ``` bash